huserben/scrum-kata/questions/different_times_for_the_daily.md

 title: "Different times for the Daily"
 parent: Katas
 ---
-Imagine you work in a team with a few part time developers.
-Normally you hold your daily at 09:00, but on Tuesday and Thursdays two of the part time developers only work in the afternoon and therefore can’t join.
-On the other days some other people are not available in the afternoon.
-What would you do?
+Imagine you work in a team with a few part-time developers.
+Normally you hold your daily at 09:00, but on Tuesdays and Thursdays, two of the part-time developers only work in the afternoon and therefore can’t join.
+On the other days, some other people are not available in the afternoon.
+What would you do as the Scrum Master?